williamthom-as/williamthom-as.github.io/docs/_posts/2022-05-09-common-tagging-strategies.markdown

 ---
-title:  "Common tagging strategies to achieve FinOps nirvana"
+title:  "Common tagging strategies to achieve cloud finance nirvana"
 author: william
 date:   2022-05-09 10:00:00 +1000
 categories: [finops, tagging]
 tags: [finops]
 ---

-*This is part one of the series on cloud fin ops*
+*This is part one of the series on cloud finance optimisation*

 It is no secret that achieving any form of productive cloud financial analysis requires a robust tagging structure.
 More than just useful for cost allocation, a successful tag hierarchy can be used to operationalise cost-saving practices.

 Broadly speaking, as defined by the [GSA](https://www.cio.gov/assets/resources/Cloud%20Tagging%20Strategy%20Guide_v3.1.pdf), cloud tagging falls under four categories: technical, business, automation and security.

-For the purposes of achieving your FinOps capabilities, let us walk through how to structure your first cloud tag hierarchy (focusing specifically on business/technical and automation categories).
+For the purposes of achieving your cloud finance optimisation, let us walk through how to structure your first cloud tag hierarchy (focusing specifically on business/technical and automation categories).

 ### Business